Melina Seiler (20) studies journalism and business communication at the Campus Iserlohn and is also launching a career as an emerging writer.

 I’ve had experiences in all three categories.
 My semester abroad in Stirling, Scotland was great.
 I had the opportunity to get to know journalism in the UK through writing articles in English for the university newspaper and exploring a new country.
 I found that the contact with international students really enhanced the experience.

-I’ve been active since the beginning of my studies in the UE’s IRIS department, which takes care of international exchange students, and I also really enjoy the contact with international students there.
+I’ve been active since the beginning of my studies in the University of Applied Sciences Europe’s IRIS department, which takes care of international exchange students, and I also really enjoy the contact with international students there.

 Aside from that, I’ve been the Editor-in-Chief of the university magazine, BiTSLicht, since my second semester, and I’ve learned a lot about writing articles for a magazine and doing layout and design.
 I have had similarly helpful experiences with my internships in Hamburg (taz.nord, Hamburger Morgenpost, and Hamburger Abendblatt).